ProstaTD: Bridging Surgical Triplet from Classification to Fully Supervised Detection: Abstract

 \section{Abstract}

-Surgical triplet detection has emerged as a pivotal task in surgical video analysis, with significant implications for performance assessment and the training of novice surgeons.
-However, existing datasets such as CholecT50 exhibit critical limitations: they lack precise spatial bounding box annotations, provide inconsistent and clinically ungrounded temporal labels, and rely on a single data source, which limits model generalizability.
-To address these shortcomings, we introduce \textbf{ProstaTD}, a large-scale, multi-institutional dataset for surgical triplet detection, developed from the technically demanding domain of robot-assisted prostatectomy.
-ProstaTD offers clinically defined temporal boundaries and high-precision bounding box annotations for each structured triplet action.
-The dataset comprises 60,529 video frames and 165,567 annotated triplet instances, collected from 21 surgeries performed across multiple institutions, reflecting a broad range of surgical practices and intraoperative conditions.
-The annotation process was conducted under rigorous medical supervision and involved more than 50 contributors, including practicing surgeons and medically trained annotators, through multiple iterative phases of labeling and verification.
-ProstaTD is the largest and most diverse surgical triplet dataset to date, providing a robust foundation for fair benchmarking, the development of reliable surgical AI systems, and scalable tools for procedural training.
-The dataset and code are available at \href{https://github.com/SmartHealthX/ProstaTD/}{Github}.
+Surgical triplet detection is a critical task in surgical video analysis, with significant implications for performance assessment and training novice surgeons.
+However, existing datasets like CholecT50 lack precise spatial bounding box annotations, rendering triplet classification at the image level insufficient for practical applications.
+The inclusion of bounding box annotations is essential to make this task meaningful, as they provide the spatial context necessary for accurate analysis and improved model generalizability.
+To address these shortcomings, we introduce \textit{ProstaTD}, a large-scale, multi-institutional dataset for surgical triplet detection, developed from the technically demanding domain of robot-assisted prostatectomy.
+ProstaTD offers clinically defined temporal boundaries and high-precision bounding box annotations for each structured triplet activity.
+The dataset comprises 71,775 video frames and 196,490 annotated triplet instances, collected from 21 surgeries performed across multiple institutions, reflecting a broad range of surgical practices and intraoperative conditions.
+The annotation process was conducted under rigorous medical supervision and involved more than 60 contributors, including practicing surgeons and medically trained annotators, through multiple iterative phases of labeling and verification.
+To further facilitate future general-purpose surgical annotation, we developed two tailored labeling tools to improve efficiency and scalability in our annotation workflows.
+In addition, we created a surgical triplet detection evaluation toolkit that enables standardized and reproducible performance assessment across studies.
+ProstaTD is the largest and most diverse surgical triplet dataset to date, moving the field from simple classification to full detection with precise spatial and temporal boundaries and thereby providing a robust foundation for fair benchmarking.
+Our dataset, annotation tools, evaluation toolkit, benchmark, and tailored method code are available at \href{https://github.com/yik-leung/ProstaTD}{https://github.com/yik-leung/ProstaTD}.